Applying for a New CDL in ColoradoPage Overview

 Your state's commercial driver manual is a good place to learn basic information, but you will need to be professionally trained to drive a commercial motor vehicle.

 In order to pass your driving skills tests, you will need to learn how to inspect vehicles before driving, learn how to couple and uncouple tractors and trailers, and have plenty of practice driving.
 This includes driving in different conditions and on different road surfaces, turning, parking, backing up, and braking.

-Many motor carriers train their employees, while other drivers take courses at private driving schools, vocational or technical schools, and community colleges.
-Individual states often approve or certify training courses.
-The Professional Truck Driver Institute (PTDI) has set minimum standards for training curriculums and certifies driver training courses that meet industry and guidelines.
-Many employers require their drivers to take PTDI-approved training.
+Many motor carriers will train their employees to meet set standards, while other drivers have courses available at private commercial driving schools, technical or vocational schools, and some community colleges.
+Individual states may approve or certify training courses.
+The Professional Truck Driver Institute (PTDI) has set minimum standards for training curriculums and certifies driver training courses that meet industry and FMCSA guidelines.

 Some states may specify minimum training guidelines.
 Check with your state's motor vehicles department to see if there are minimum training requirements to get your CDL.